abu-lang/abudsl/README.md

 The full code of the `dry` rule is then the following:
 ```
-rule dry on humidity; temperature
+rule dry on humidity temperature
     for (2 + 0.5 * temperature < humidity and 38 - temperature < humidity)
         do conditioning = true
 ```